Skip to main content

 Veteran Mental Health and PTSD Support in Johnson City: How Ketamine Therapy May Help

 Veterans in Johnson City and East Tennessee face significant challenges like PTSD, depression, and anxiety, often exacerbated by traditional treatments.
-Valor Health Solutions advocates for innovative approaches like ketamine therapy,
+Valor Health Solutions advocates for innovative approaches like ketamine therapy, which shows promise for symptom relief.
+A comprehensive care strategy, including therapy and coping skills, is essential for lasting resilience and healing.

 By Natalie Calcott, LCSW